 Client and Learner Needs Determination

-A needs determination (sometimes called needs assessment) is a method for determining client/learner needs and finding ways to attend to them.
+A needs determination (sometimes called needs gap analysis or needs assessment) is a method for determining client/learner needs and finding ways to attend to them.
 Needs can be merely wants or options or they can be necessary, must-haves or requirements.
 Needs can also be problems that require solutions.
 Generally speaking, needs are what has to or should take place to move from the way things are (current state) to the way they should be (desired state).
 A needs determination deals with this gap.

 2. Determine if there are resources within your agency or the community to meet the learner’s needs.
 (See Identify Appropriate Interventions or Solutions further on in this section)